Elletra/Support_AnimatedTextures/README.md

 function exampleFunction (%position)
 {
 	// Since we're keeping our frames in a subfolder named `myFramesFolder`, we need to include it
-	// in the name prefix
+	// in the frame prefix
 	%shape = AnimTextures.createShape(StaticShape, MyDataBlock, "myFramesFolder/frame", 8, 60);

 	// ...